dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spent an hour and some change on Git on the IBM i, what it is and does.

 **Thoughts:** Not sure if I can use this at work but looking for opportunities wherever it can help.

+### Day 26: 27 Jan 2019

+**Today's Progress**: Got back to FreeCodeCamp, ES6, rest, and destructors.

+**Thoughts:** Tried again to understand rest and destructors, however did not make it happen.
+When I skipped that to try and get some wins I was able to work through a number of exercises.
+Needed that win to keep going!